jvicmaina/Vscode-Jupyter-python/README.md

 Download the titanic  dataset from my github repo Store it in your local computer in a folder
 The file is CSV in nature.
+Create a virtual environment using the command python3 -m venv <nameofenv>
+ Activate your virtual environment
 Import required libraries namely :
 Import pandas as pd
 import numpy as np